Ember.Handlebars.helpers Class packages/ember-handlebars-compiler/lib/main.js:119

 complete list of overrideable properties.
 Be sure to also

-check out inherited properties of LinkView
+check out inherited properties of LinkView.

 Overriding Application-wide Defaults

-creates an instance of Ember.LinkView
+{{link-to}} creates an instance of Ember.LinkView

 for rendering.
 To override options for your entire